vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - $r_i$ be the reward score of entity $i$

 $$p_{i} = \frac{r_i}{\sum_{i}^{n}{r_i}}$$

+Note: after the first iterations only entities which aren't already included in the ranking are concerned for selection, i.e. it's not possible for any entity to be selected more than once.

 Finally distribute rewards in the exact same way as described in [Distributed based on rank](#distributing-based-on-rank) only using each entities randomly assigned rank rather than their in-order rank.